ktmud/istatic/README.md

 istatic.enable(app, { compress: false });
 ```

-The second parameter is optional.
-The available options are:
+The second parameter is an options object, which is optional.
+Available options are:

 ### compress